Nigel Tao

 Lempel-Ziv means that, when compressing “O Romeo, Romeo! wherefore art thou Romeo?”, the second and third “Romeo”s can be encoded as a (length, distance) pair, meaning to copy length bytes from distance bytes ago, instead of being encoded as 5 separate literal bytes.

-Like my zstd worked example, also from some years ago, we can partition the original romeo.txt into literal bytes and Lempel-Ziv matches.
+Like my zstd worked example from a few years ago, we can partition the original romeo.txt into literal bytes and Lempel-Ziv matches.
 The ‘\n’ new line bytes in the original text have been replaced by ‘@’ at signs to help distinguish them from ‘ ‘ spaces and ‘.’ periods.

 Offset Input Literals LZ Back-References